- Research article

 We are grateful to all participants and staff members who assisted in this study at the nursing homes for the elderly, and to the laboratory staff of the Bio Imaging and Laboratory Medicine Unit, Södra Älvsborg Hospital.

 Financial support was obtained from primary health care in Södra Älvsborg County, the Research and Development Council of the Södra Älvsborg County, and FoU Sjuhärad Välfärd (a research and development unit in Borås).
 Sponsors did not influence the design, methods, subject recruitment, data collection, analysis or preparation of the manuscript.
+Open access funding provided by University of Gothenburg.

 Ethics approval and consent to participate